What Are Latent Defects Or Hidden Damages?

 - Breach of a duty to disclose knowledge of a defect.

-In order to be successful in a claim against a seller for a latent defect a purchaser must establish:
+In order to be successful in a claim against a seller for a latent defect or hidden damage a purchaser must establish:

 - That the seller (or in some cases a sellers real estate agent/broker) made a representation of a fact to the purchaser (or the purchasers agent/broker);